butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 Alternatively, download this project as a zip file, and unzip it to `Your SD webui folder/extensions`.

-Then shutdown SD Webui and Relaunch it.
+Everytime you install or update this extension, you need to shutdown SD Webui and Relaunch it.
 Just "Reload UI" won't work for this extension.

 Done.